Consumer Medicine Information

 If you forget to take it

-If it is almost time for your next dose, skip the d
+If it is almost time for your next dose, skip the dose you

 missed and take your next dose when you are meant to.